Chope

 Home Screen

-Issue 4 — Duplication of search option, there is one at the top and one at the bottom.
+Issue 4 — The search option is duplicated, appearing both at the top and bottom of the screen.

-Issue 5 — From Home screen, it is not clear what services that Chope is providing.
+Issue 5 — From the Home screen, it is not clear what services Chope provides.

 Search Screen